 Sara Rubio BSc (Hons) AMIOA joined Sustainable Acoustics in October 2015 as a graduate consultant.
 She graduated from the Institute of Sound and Vibration Research (University of Southampton) with a BSc degree in Acoustics and Music and is an Associate Member of the Institute of Acoustics.

-Claire Woodcock BA (Hons) MA, our Business Development Manager, provides crucial support for the business, developing our relationships, responses to tender and proposals.
-She also checks that we continue to deliver the highest quality and consistency of service to meet the needs of our clients.
+Claire Woodcock BA (Hons) MA, our Management Consultant, presents findings and recommendations from analysis to inform the strategic direction of the business.
+Claire is crucial in developing our relationships, internally and externally, to allow growth to be sustainable.
+Claire also co-ordinates our responses to tender and proposals, and checks that we continue to deliver the highest quality and consistency of service to meet the needs of our clients.
 Claire is not an acoustician but works to make sure we make acoustics understandable.